 - Don’t worry about what the “right” answers are or about satisfying someone else’s idea of how you should respond.
 No one except you will see what you write.

-- In five years, what role do I see for myself in Scouting?
+- In two years, what role do I see for myself in Scouting?
+What is one thing I could do to help get myself there?